About This Chapter

 18. Role of Marriage in Wuthering Heights

-Marriage in the novel 'Wuthering Heights' never comes to any good.
-However, Young Catherine and Hareton, the last two left standing at the end of the novel, may have hope for the future.
+Marriage in the novel ''Wuthering Heights'' makes for a destructive and tragic arrangement.
+However, Cathy and Hareton, the last couple left standing at the end of the novel, may have hope for the future.

 Earning College Credit